 As part of our commitment to keep alcohol ads responsible, we conducted a survey of 456 alcohol advertisements that appeared during the Christmas 2008 and New Year festive period.
 The results revealed a steady increase, year-on-year, in rates of compliance (98.9%).
 There were no rule breaches in paid-for digital media and importantly, none of the ads found in breach elsewhere had broken the rules that prevent ads from appealing to people aged under 18.
 Throughout the year, we took part in several educational events for the sector, some in conjunction with the Portman Group.
-The ASA and CAP also held a specialist training seminar on alcohol advertising in November.
+The ASA and CAP also held a specialist training seminar on alcohol advertising decline in number of complaints of alcohol ads comply with the rules